 Dolphin Cayman vs. Quantum

-The Dolphin Cayman costs a few hundred dollars less than the Dolphin Quantum.
-However, the Quantum has a larger top-loading cartridge filter basket and two scrubbing brushes.
-It also has power jets which increase its mobility (read my Quantum review).
+While the Dolphin Cayman costs a few hundred dollars less than the Quantum, the Quantum has a larger top-loading cartridge filter basket and two scrubbing brushes.
+It also has power jets which increase its mobility.
+In particular, the Quantum model has the ability to clean the waterline of the pool, which the Cayman cannot reach.

-In brief, the Cayman robotic pool cleaner brushes the floor and climbs walls.
-However, it appears that the filter screens of the basket are not durable: you might have to replace it after only a few months.
+In brief, the Cayman robotic pool cleaner brushes the floor and climbs walls, but does not make it up to the waterline.
 Moreover, the lack of an anti-tangle swivel device causes the cord to twist and tangle.